lingtalfi/nullos-admin/doc-abstract/modules/quickdoc-module.md

 - easier to write the doc (you don't need to fetch a link somewhere else, so you stay focus)

-I then added a few more tools: the toc converter, and a todo scanner.
+I then added a few more tools: the toc converter, a todo scanner, and a tree scanner.